 Engineering physics undergraduates take a variety of core and elective laboratory courses that emphasize student-developed and -designed independent projects.
-Students are encouraged to form research collaborations with faculty as they pursue senior thesis projects, and many additional research, internship and industry co-op experiences are available.
-Students also can gain professional exposure through the student chapter of the Society of Physics Students on campus.
+Students are encouraged to form research collaborations with faculty as they pursue senior thesis projects, and many additional research, internship, and industry co-op experiences are available.
+Students also gain professional exposure through the student chapter of the Society of Physics Students on campus.

-The search for the Higgs boson is being tackled in earnest at the CERN supercollider, in a collaboration involving our high energy physics faculty.
 Nobel-prize caliber research is carried out in studies of quantum gases and quantum optics.
 Condensed-matter theorists and experimentalists unravel the mysteries of many-body systems, including liquid crystals and the quantum mechanical nature of the electrical and magnetic behavior of materials.

 Other areas of interest include the physics of nuclei, both low- and high-energy plasmas, and an exciting thrust into the behavior of ultrafast laser pulses and the response of atoms, molecules, and solids to such novel light sources.
 Novel studies of physico-chemical reactivity are also under way at temperatures a mere whisper above absolute zero.
 The burgeoning subjects of biophysics and nanoscience continue to thrive and grow here, along with energy science, geophysics, physics education research, and other interdisciplinary fields.

 Among the department’s key partners are several national labs and institutes, located both on and off campus including JILA, LASP, the National Institute for Standards and Technology, and the National Renewable Energy Laboratory.